Diary of a Network Geek

 iPod dock for your bike

-Filed under: Adventures with iPods,Criticism, Marginalia, and Notes,Fun,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:14 am for you boring, normal people.
+Filed under: Adventures with iPods,Criticism, Marginalia, and Notes,Fun,Personal — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:14 am for you boring, normal people.

 Not a bad idea at all…